 Credit Card debt settlement is not based on credit, although most people in the program are already suffering from poor credit, and anyone entering the program will see a drop in their credit score.
 Keep in mind that the primary goal is to get out of debt.
 Afterward, you can work on improving your credit.

 Credit Card Debt Settlement – Professional Help

 While some people prefer to negotiate debts on their own, credit card debt settlement requires expertise.
 In many cases, a professional can take you to the finish line.
 Like any service, expect to pay a fee.
 However, do not pay advanced fees.

-The first step a professional company will take is to give you a free consultation.
-They will evaluate your financial situation including the types of debt you have, your income, your assets, and the levels of stress that you are willing to take to get out of debt.
+A professional company's first step is to give you a free consultation.
+They will evaluate your financial situation, including the types of debt you have, your income, your assets, and the levels of stress that you are willing to take to get out of debt.
 Then the credit card debt settlement company can establish whether you are a good candidate for a debt settlement program.

-Once you enter the debt settlement program you will deposit funds into a designated account in your name.
-Once there is sufficient funds, the company will negotiate with the credit card companies.
-There are no guaranteed results, but May companies talk about 20% fees (at time of settlement) and a savings of about 25% based on the original debt principal.
+Once you enter the debt settlement program, you will deposit funds into a designated account in your name.
+Once there are sufficient funds, the company will negotiate with the credit card companies.
+There are no guaranteed results, but many companies talk about 20% fees (at time of settlement) and savings of about 25% based on the original debt principal.

-- Since you stop making payments to your creditors, your credit will be further damaged; however, for most people in a financial hardship that is most likely a minor problem.
+- Since you stop making payments to your creditors, your credit will be further damaged; however, for most people in financial hardship, that is most likely a minor problem.